markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 30 files with 4,753 lines of code that haven’t been ported, so there is still long way to go.
+There are 29 files with 4,627 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog

 ### 16 October 2020

 - Port `ContentExtractor` from `ContentExtractor.java`
+- Remove `JsTestEntryGenerator` from `javatest/JsTestEntryGenerator.java` because it's only used in Java to prepare the unit tests.

 ### 14 October 2020